 Actually, there are two sides to this.
 In verse 12 Paul refers to prayers of thanksgiving, and in verse 14 to prayers of intercession.
 It’s not hard to imagine what he has in mind.
 This wonderful gift arrives in Jerusalem, and the poor Christians there are filled with joy, because they realize that they aren’t going to starve after all.
 “Thank you, God, for those wonderful Christians over in Corinth!” they say; “Thank you for their love and generosity.
-Please bless them, and give them all they need, and help them to grow as followers of Jesus too”.
+Please bless them and give them all they need, and help them grow as followers of Jesus too”.

 So, here are three benefits Paul points out to us: this is the payoff for our growth as joyful givers.
 First, God will provide for our needs too, so that we can continue to be generous.
-Second, we’ll be growing in righteous character, so that when we finally arrive in God’s Kingdom we’ll be the kind of people who can enjoy it, rather than finding it to be hell on earth!
+Second, we’ll be growing in righteous character, so that when we finally arrive in God’s Kingdom we’ll be the kind of people who can enjoy it, rather than finding it to be hell on earth.
 Thirdly, when the poor receive our gifts their hearts will overflow with thanksgiving to God and with prayers for us, and those prayers are worth more than a million dollars in the bank.

-So, sisters and brothers, what is our response?
+So what is our response?
 Let me close by pointing out to you the three things that Paul recommends to us.

 First, he recommends that we give generously.
 Verse 6 says, ‘The point is this: the one who sows sparingly will also reap sparingly, and the one who sows bountifully will also reap bountifully’.
-This is obvious: if the farmer wants a big crop, he has to scatter a lot of seeds; if he only plants a little, he’s only going to have a small crop.
+This is obvious: if the farmer wants a big crop he has to scatter a lot of seeds; if he only plants a little, he’s only going to have a small crop.

 The first guideline is to give generously.
 The second is to give freely.
 Verse 7 says, ‘Each of you must give as you have made up your mind, not reluctantly or under compulsion’.
 It’s possible to give generously with the hand but to continue to grasp the gift with your heart, and to wish you’d never given it.
 That sort of generosity may be a benefit to the recipient, but it won’t be a benefit to the giver.
 Note what Paul is saying here: no one can judge another Christian for how much they give.
-It’s true that in the Old Testament 10% is the standard, but what’s important is not a legalistic attachment to percentages: what’s important is that my heart is transformed so that I become the sort of person whose greatest joy is generosity.
-When that happens, percentages will be unimportant; I’ll be giving all the time, because I love it, because it brings me joy.
+It’s true that in the Old Testament 10% is the standard, but what’s important is not a legalistic attachment to percentages - what’s important is that my heart is transformed so that I become the sort of person whose greatest joy is generosity.
+When that happens, percentages will be unimportant; I’ll be giving all the time because it brings me joy.

 Do you want to have more joy in your life?
 Do you want a sense of satisfaction?
 Do you want to be able to go to sleep at night with a sense of joy in having made a real difference in the lives of people?
-Well, sisters and brothers, God wants that for you as well.
+Well, sisters and brothers, God wants that for you as well!
 Here’s an infallible rule: misers are miserable (funny how the two words are related!), but generous people are full of joy.
 So not just for the benefit of the poor, but for our own benefit too, let’s pray that God the Holy Spirit will change our selfish hearts into generous hearts.
 Will you pray that for me?
-I’ll pray it for you, too, and then we can continue to work on it together!
+I’ll pray it for you, too, and then we can continue to work on it together.